magento/devdocs/guides/v2.2/cloud/howtos/debug.md

 Xdebug is an extension for debugging your PHP.
 The following explains how to configure Xdebug and PhpStorm to debug in your local environment.
 You can use the IDE of your choice.
 See the vendor documentation for those applications for further configuration information.

-To set up Xdebug, you need to [configure](#configure-xdebug) a file in your Git repository, configure your IDE PhpStorm, and set up port forwarding.
+To set up Xdebug, you need to [configure](#configure-xdebug) a file in your Git repository, configure your IDE, and set up port forwarding.
 You can configure settings in the `magento.app.yaml` file.
 After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
 To push these settings to Pro plan Staging and Production environments, you must enter a ticket.

 Once configured, you can debug [CLI commands](#debugcli), [web requests](#webrequests), and [code](#code).
 Remember, all {{site.data.var.ece}} environments are read-only.
 You need to pull code to your local development environment to perform debugging.
 For Pro Staging and Production environments, we include [additional instructions](#pro-debug) for Xdebug.